 You may return to work as soon as your pain is tolerable.
 To some degree, return to work depends upon what was found and the surgery performed.
 Generally, if a job does not require prolonged standing and walking, you may return to work within a week.
 However, if your job requires prolonged standing or walking, it may be up to 2-4 weeks before you are able to return to work.

-No running or impact sport until after your first review.
-You will be guided from there.
+No running or impact sport until after the first review with your knee surgeon.
+You will be guided from there, according to your individual case.

 Follow up Visit